sree-hari-s/MasteringPyTrail/README.md

 - If you wish to [contribute](CONTRIBUTING.md) in any way, feel free to get involved.
 You can suggest improvements, share additional resources, or provide support and encouragement by [opening an issue](https://github.com/sree-hari-s/MasteringPyTrail/issues).

-Join us for Hacktober and empower others on their Python journey through 'MasteringPyTrail.
+Join us and empower others on their Python journey through 'MasteringPyTrail.

 ## Contributors